Prem790/fampay-youtube-api/README.md

 2. Verify all environment variables are set correctly
 3. Ensure Docker is running properly
 4. Check logs: `docker-compose logs -f`
+5. Or you can reach out to me at :- pjadwani_be21@thapar.edu

 ---